eNPS Benchmark Guide: What Makes a Good Employee Net Promoter Score?

 What is a good eNPS?

-However, the eNPS score doesn’t really tell you what to do.
+However, the eNPS tool doesn’t really tell you what to do.
 A low eNPS doesn’t explain what is wrong.
 It can be very frustrating to see a declining score and not to understand how it can be improved.

 At Teamspective, we have made it easy for managers to measure their eNPS and to understand which factors might be behind declines or increases in this crucial metric.